Asggen/afront/README.md

 Before you begin, ensure you have the following installed:

-- **Node.js**: You can download and install it from [Node.js official website](https://nodejs.org/).
+- **Node.js**: You must have Node.js installed on your system.
+Download it from the [Node.js official website](https://nodejs.org/).

 ### Installation

-1. **Download and Extract Release**

-   - Download the latest release from the [Releases page](https://github.com/Asggen/afront/releases).
-   - Extract the contents of the release to a directory of your choice.

-2. **Install Dependencies**
+1. **Install AFront**

    - Open your terminal or command prompt.
-   - Navigate to the root folder of the extracted release:
+   - To create a new project in a custom folder, run the following command:
      ```bash
-     cd path/to/extracted/root/folder
+     npx afront <your-folder-name>
      ```
-   - Install the required dependencies:
+   - To create the project in the current directory, run:
      ```bash
-     npm install
+     npx afront .
      ```

-     or
+   - Navigate to the root folder of the newly created project:
      ```bash
-     npm i
+     cd path/to/your/project
      ```

 ### Running the Project